Salmane20/Embedded_Systems_Project/README.md

    - Update API keys in `.env` file
    - Run `npm run build` to create production build
    - Deploy the dashboard to your hosting service
+4. Set up ThingSpeak and Node-RED integration:
+   - Follow the instructions in `Integration/ThingSpeak_Setup.md` to create your ThingSpeak channel
+   - Install Node-RED using the guide in `Integration/NodeRED_ThingSpeak_Integration.md`
+   - Import the Node-RED flow from `Integration/NodeRED_Flow.json`

+## Integration Details
+The project now includes a dedicated `Integration` folder with components for cloud connectivity:

+- **code.c**: Embedded C code for the Particle Photon with direct ThingSpeak API integration using API key "UU67E4LHWZTK10H4"
+- **NodeRED_ThingSpeak_Integration.md**: Comprehensive guide for setting up Node-RED to process data between Particle and ThingSpeak
+- **NodeRED_Flow.json**: Ready-to-import flow for Node-RED that processes temperature alerts and sends them to ThingSpeak
+- **ThingSpeak_Setup.md**: Step-by-step instructions for setting up ThingSpeak channels, visualizations, and alerts

+The system now sends temperature, voltage, motor RPM, and alert status directly to ThingSpeak every 15 seconds, respecting the ThingSpeak free tier rate limits.

 ## How to Use
 1. Power on the system and confirm the green status LED illuminates